What is Safeguarding?

 THE DESIGNATED SENIOR PERSON is a senior member of the school’s leadership team who is designated to take lead responsibility for dealing with safeguarding issues.
 The DCSF strongly recommended that schools appoint and train a deputy DSP to act in the absence of the lead DSP and support her/him.

-The headteacher is Mr Flood.
+The headteacher is Mr Luck.